sibasishm/get-better-at-typescript/06-advanced-types.md

 reduce repetition in our code, and create a single source of truth for our types.

+Based on different types, sharing a common concern either derive them or create new types and decouple them.

 ## keyof and typeof

 The keyof operator allows you to extract the keys from an object type into a